The Society of Folk Dance Historians (SFDH)

 In the summer of 2008, Yves celebrated his 60th birthday and 40 years of teaching Bulgarian Folk Dances and received the Presidential Medal and a letter of congratulations from Bulgarian president Georgi Paranov.

-Yves, who speaks and writes Bulgarian fluently, has been a regular contributor to various folk music and folklore programs for Canadian radio and television and has presented several papers at various conferences on ethnomusicology and folklore in America, Asia, and Bulgaria.
+Yves, who spoke and wrote Bulgarian fluently, was a regular contributor to various folk music and folklore programs for Canadian radio and television and has presented several papers at various conferences on ethnomusicology and folklore in America, Asia, and Bulgaria.
 In 1980, Bulgaria awarded him with the Order of Kiril and Metodi (1st degree) for his work popularizing Bulgarian folk culture in North America.

 Almost annually until 1985, Yves returned to Bulgaria to collect dances and music.
-He teaches mostly non-choreographed village material that he has collected during his many field trips.
-His teaching method is clear and thorough yet relaxed.
-A special emphasis is put on regional styles and background information.
-Above all, Yves wants to share his love for traditional folklore and music and communicate the fun of dancing.
-Yves has also introduced and teaches folk dances of other Balkan countries as well as dances from Brittany (France) and his native Québec.
+He taught mostly non-choreographed village material that he collected during his many field trips.
+His teaching method was clear and thorough yet relaxed.
+A special emphasis was put on regional styles and background information.
+Above all, Yves wanted to share his love for traditional folklore and music and communicate the fun of dancing.
+Yves also introduced and taught folk dances of other Balkan countries as well as dances from Brittany (France) and his native Québec.

 While in Bulgaria in 1969, Yves supervised the production of a very popular long-play (LP) record with twelve new Bulgarian dances that was pressed by the state firm, Balkanton.
-He has supervised more recordings of Bulgarian dances together on the Bulgarian BMA, GEGA, Worldtone, and XOPO labels.
+He upervised more recordings of Bulgarian dances together on the Bulgarian BMA, GEGA, Worldtone, and XOPO labels.

-Yves lives in Montréal is recognized as one of North America's foremost exponents of Bulgarian dance and folklore.
+Yves lived in Montréal was recognized as one of North America's foremost exponents of Bulgarian dance and folklore.

 France Bourque-Moreau has been active in Canada and abroad teaching folk dances for children and conducting special seminars to train school teachers in this field for more than twenty-five years.